AdobeDocs/experience-manager-65.en/help/assets/imaging-faq.md

 >
 >Smart Imaging is not available to Dynamic Media - Hybrid customers.

++++

++++

-## How does Smart Imaging work? {#how-does-smart-imaging-work}
+### How does Smart Imaging work? {#how-does-smart-imaging-work}

-When an image is requested by a consumer, Smart Imaging checks the user characteristics and converts it to the appropriate image format based on the browser in use.
+When a consumer requests an image, Smart Imaging analyzes the user characteristics and converts it to the appropriate format based on the browser.
 These format conversions are done in a manner that does not degrade visual fidelity.
 Smart imaging automatically converts images to different formats based on browser capability in the following manner.

-* Automatically convert to AVIF if browser supports the format
+* Automatically convert to AVIF if your browser supports the format
-* Automatically convert to WebP if AVIF conversion was not beneficial or browser does not support AVIF
+* Automatically convert to WebP if AVIF conversion was not beneficial or the browser does not support AVIF
 * Automatically convert to JPEG2000 if Safari does not support WebP
 * Automatically convert to JPEGXR for IE 9+ or if Edge does not support WebP